WILMINGTON — The shoes stand out most to sculptor Stephen Hayes when he thinks back over the last two years creating “Boundless.”

 Nearby are life-size ashen-colored casts of Hayes’ friends and family, even himself.
 Displayed in structures also shaped like ships, the sculptures are bound by chains.
-Viewers are encouraged to get up close to each, to see them as someone recognizable, face-to-face.
-Drips of bronze paint flows from downcast eyes as tears or as blood running down their chests.
+Viewers are encouraged to get up close to each.
+Drips of bronze paint flow from downcast eyes as tears or as blood running down their chests.

 CAM deputy director Heather Wilson noted 80% of the USCT troops were enslaved men from the South.
 “Boundless” highlights a hegemonized history of Black males battling during the Civil War to abolish themselves from Confederate fetters that held them captive.